SirZenith/lua-argparse/README.md

 this.

 `Application` is a special kind of `Command` that sotres more meta infomation, and serves as entrance of the program.
 Besides, it's identical to `Command`.
+Every `Application` will have a `help` command by default.

 # API